 The Purposeful Planner comes in both a daily and weekly version.
 I opted to give the daily planner a try as I really liked the layout of the planner pages.
 The Purposeful Planner is created and designed by Corie Clark.

 Opening a new planner is like cracking open the pages of a fresh new book.
 And my appeal to this planner starts with the cover design.
 And I’m always interested to see how the planner comes package.
-The Purposeful Planner comes packaged in white box.
+The Purposeful Planner comes packaged in a white box.
 Purchasers are greeted with a note from Corie upon opening the planner box.

 - Coiled bound planner